Internet Addiction: There Is Hope!

 Internet Addiction is a growing problem for much of today’s youth.
 In today’s world, it is common for people to spend 10+ hours a day online, with much of this time on non-work or school activities.
-In 2016, Common Sense Media found tweens and teens spend six to nine hours a day with media, not counting school work (Common Sense Media, 2016).
 If our children spend this much time online, what is this doing to their mental development?
 As someone who was an Internet Addict, I know full well how destructive and addictive the Internet can be.

 What is Internet Addiction?